crp-mol/super-HTS/README.md

 ![ligands](imgs/ligands.png)

+### Feature injection

+[section under construction]

 ---

 ## FAQ

 1. *How many mutants do I need to train this algorithm?*.
 That depends on the enzyme, the ligand, the [degree](#hotspots-and-mutant-degrees) of the mutants (single, double, triple, ...) and the number of [hotspots](#hotspots-and-mutant-degrees) (positions allowed to mutate), but in general 1000 should do.

 2. *Do I need to use Rosetta?*.
-No, you can measure the *fitness* of your mutants using any method you want: umbrella sampling, linear interaction energy, thermodynamic integration, experimental measurements, etc...
+No, you can measure the *fitness*/*goodness* of your mutants using any method you want: umbrella sampling, linear interaction energy, thermodynamic integration, experimental measurements, etc...
 You just need to be consistent and be able to produce at least 1k datapoints for training.

 3. *How long does it take to train and evaluate?*.
 That depends on your hardware, but in general (on a GPU) training takes 30 min and evaluation takes about 1-3 milliseconds per variant.
 The dataset generation is the most expensive part.
 Using Rosetta it took 1 core-min (CPU core) per variant (10 replicas per variant * 1000 variants = 10k core-min).
 On a typical desktop with ~12 cores, this means 10k core-min / 12 cores = 833 human minutes = *13.8 hours* for a dataset of *1k* variants.